Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Continuous measurements analysis

 \section{Continuous measurements analysis}

 The analysis of continuous measurements $I(t), Q(t)$ is delicate due to the presence of noise, in particular when the measurement tone amplitude is small and the values of $(I,Q)$ corresponding to the different states are too close.
 A way around is to average the data, and replace a series of $N_{\rm av}$ successive measurements by their mean value (``box averaging''), hence reducing the noise by a factor $\sqrt{N_{\rm av}}$.
 However, this has the drawback of filtering out fast transitions.
 Tests performed on computer-generated traces showed that, to determine the rates, the smaller $N_{\rm av}$ the better, as long as the signal to noise allows the determination.
 Another important parameter is the sampling rate, and its comparison with the signal filtering.
 In our case, the signal was filtered with a 60~MHz low-pass filter, so that, according to Shannon criterium, the sampling rate needs to be at least 120~MHz, \textit{i.e.} 8~ns/point.
 We used 10~ns/point, which is almost optimal.
 In practice, we compared the rates obtained by the HMM analysis when reducing $N_{\rm av}$ from 30 to 2.
 As exemplified in Figs.~\ref{smoothing} and \ref{smoothing2}, it is sometimes found that the rates extracted from the analysis show a smooth evolution when reducing the smoothing factor, then start diverging at low $N_{\rm av}$ when the signal-to-noise ratio reduces.
-However, the position of the centers of the clouds as determined by the HMM is almost independent of $N_{\rm av}$.
-In practice, we show the results obtained at different values of $N_{\rm av}$ with symbols of decreasing size, to illustrate the sensitivity of the rates to filtering.
-When the HMM gave clouds positions that appeared very different from the analysis with more filtering, the results were discarded.
+However, in most cases, the position of the centers of the clouds as determined by the HMM is almost independent of $N_{\rm av}$.
+When it was not the case, the results were discarded.
+We show in Figs.~\ref{powerdepeven-complete} and \ref{powerdepodd-complete} the results obtained at increasing values of $N_{\rm av}$ with symbols of decreasing size, to illustrate the sensitivity of the rates to filtering.
+Large-size points rates correspond to a soft filtering (2 to 5 points), while smaller points correspond to 10- to 30-points averaging.
+For the data sets repeated in Figs.~\ref{powerdepeven} and \ref{powerdepodd}, the symbols of different sizes overlap, indicating that the rates obtained are independent on filtering.
+But for others, it is not the case, indicating that the rates determination is less or not reliable.
+We have indicated this with orange or red warning disks at the top right of the corresponding panels in Figs.~\ref{powerdepeven-complete} and \ref{powerdepodd-complete}.